 State University of New York - The College at Brockport

-SUNY-Brockport says their general education program, "stresses development of the basic intellectual skills of writing, speaking, critical thinking, and mathematical analysis.
-Skills that are generally expected of college-educated persons and provide a good foundation for advanced work in a major program.
-In addition, the General Education requirements convey some of the accumulated insights about humankind and its cultural and scientific achievements, the nature of human societies, the natural order, and the systematic ways in which we seek knowledge and understanding in many fields."
+SUNY-Brockport says their general education program "includes the traditional fields of knowledge and the skills that are fundamental to a liberal education.
+The development of the basic intellectual skills of writing well, speaking well, thinking critically, and understanding mathematical analysis, prepares students well for more advanced study in a major field.
+In addition, the College’s General Education Knowledge Area requirements convey some of the accumulated insights about humankind and its artistic, cultural, and scientific achievements, the nature of human societies, the natural order, exploring the various ways in which we systematically seek knowledge and understanding in many fields."
 [Source]

 - 4-Year Graduation Rate:48%